Pedro-22001798/projetoLP1/README.md

 Otherwise our PlayGame method will continue and check which button was inputted

-If the first button was the players choise, the firstLamp will switch it´s bool state If the firstLamp was on ( True ) it will turn off ( False ) and vice-versa
+If the first button was the players choise, the firstLamp will switch it´s bool state If the firstLamp was on it will turn off and vice-versa

-If the second button was the players choise, the firstLamp and the secondLamp will switch their bool state If the firstLamp was on ( True ) it will turn off ( False ) and vice-versa The same will happen to the secondLamp
+If the second button was the players choise, the firstLamp and the secondLamp will switch their bool state If the firstLamp was on it will turn off and vice-versa The same will happen to the secondLamp

-If the third button was the players choise, the secondLamp and the thirdlamp will switch their bool state If the secondlamp was on ( True ) it will turn off ( False ) and vice-versa The same will happen to the thirdLamp
+If the third button was the players choise, the secondLamp and the thirdlamp will switch their bool state If the secondlamp was on it will turn off and vice-versa The same will happen to the thirdLamp

 Each time we exit this "else" and go back to the start of our "while" loop we subtract 1 ( -- ) from our numPlays variable